Aonodensetsu/xmas_tree_visualizer/README.md

 # X-zipper

-A tool to compress CSV effects to a smaller size, very fast compression but no error correction.
+A tool to compress CSV effects to a smaller size, very fast compression but no error correction (there is error correction in pretty much any network protocol, the chance to corrupt is negligible and *if* it happens, will only affect a single LED).